-The black prickleback is a small fish with a small head and pointed oblique mouth.
-It has a long dorsal fin that runs into its tail fin giving the illusion of having a full body fin.
+The black prickleback fish is a small fish with a small head and pointed oblique mouth.
+It has a long dorsal fin that runs into its tail fin giving the illusion of having a full-body fin.
 The tail fin is rounded and joins with the anal fin.
 It has no ventral fins and pectoral fins are very small.
 It is a favorite meal for the Great Blue Heron.

-Sometimes a great blue heron will bite into one that is almost to big, they can have quite a struggle getting it down.
+Sometimes a great blue heron will bite into one that is almost too big, they can have quite a struggle getting it down.
 The video on the page shows a heron struggling to consume one.
 It was quite fascinating to watch, you can see the fish trying to swim back up its throat.
-Eventually the fish was eaten, the bird went back to fishing and life went on.
+Eventually, the fish was eaten, the bird went back to fishing and life went on.
 Just goes to show what can be seen on the beach if you keep your eyes open and look around.